OGMA Newsletter – December 2015

 Wired Glass Warning

-The Canadian Glass Association recently released a bulletin cautioning against the use of wired glass in human impact applications.
+To OGMA members, The Canadian Glass Association recently released a bulletin cautioning against the use of wired glass in human impact applications.
 Click here to download the bulletin best weightloss pills.
 Our building codes on this matter permitting the use of wired glass as a safety-rated product are quite antiquated but still legally apply.
-This is no longer the case in other countries.
+This […]

 Update on Glass Supply Challenges